by Karen J Mossman

 “What shall we do?” asked Mavis.

-The kittens came to the door slowly and hesitantly, they wanted the milk, but wouldn’t take that last step inside the cottage.
+The kittens came to the door hesitantly as they wanted the milk, but wouldn’t take that last step into the cottage.

 Auntie Mavis crawled backwards slowly one step at a time and the kittens finally came inside.